tcardoso2/futsalt/README.md

 ```
 Genesis
 -------
+- v.0.10.14:Bug fix on randomized logic for who gets the ball after a vs event.
+Starting conversion to ReactJS.
 - v.0.10.13:Bug fixes on the score and ball owner; continuating documentation (WIP)
 - v.0.10.12:Documentation updates for modules: draw.
 Refactoring of context object code.
 But fix on left field attack direction.
 Randomized challenger winner
 - v.0.10.11:Documentation updates for modules: main, firstFrame and draw (WIP) files.
 Created settings file